norlandrhagen/CMAP/tutorials/sql.rst

 Time Series SQL
 ^^^^^^^^^^^^^^^

-If you are familiar with SQL or T-SQL language, you can use "dfFetch()" function to execute any generic query and retrieve data.
+If you are familiar with SQL or T-SQL language, you can use "dbFetch()" function to execute any generic query and retrieve data.
 Below is a simple example showing how retrieve time series and plot.

 **Import the libraries**